Meet the Undergraduate – Riya Vasa

 2 December 2019

-In this blog we spoke to Queen Mary University of London student Nia Patel, who is in her second year studying Mathematics with Finance and Accounting with Professional Placement at the School of Mathematical Sciences.
+In this blog we spoke to Queen Mary University of London student Nia Patel, studying Mathematics with Finance and Accounting with Professional Placement at the School of Mathematical Sciences.
 She discusses her experience at the School and her plans for the future.

 Queen Mary mathematician wins international prize